 During my time at Tabor, my vision of growing in my faith helped shape me into the person I am today.
 Through my classes, extracurricular activities, and pursuit of my Criminal Justice degree, I was able to and encouraged to have faith in God’s plan for my life.
 In my career field, it is vital to have a firm faith foundation in Christ and his plan due to the difficult cases I work through.
 The Criminal Justice program at Tabor has been essential in forming and shaping my professional career.
 The department teaches through scenario-based training, showing the field in a realistic way.
 Through guidance, leadership, and teaching of the program, we are prepared mentally, physically, and spiritually in the field.

 - Juvenile Justice Workers

 - Adult Protective Services

-- The program emphasizes ethical principles, applied practice and solution-focused perspective.
+- We place an emphasis on ethical principles, applied practice, and a solution-focused perspective.